Milano School of International Affairs, Management and Urban Policy collection

 English and Spanish

 Collection is open for research use.
-Some files are restricted for a period of time in accordance with The New School Archives’ confidentiality policy, including student records, files with faculty and personnel information, and other sensitive university records.
+Some files are restricted for a period of 50 years from the latest date of creation within the file in accordance with The New School Archives’ confidentiality policy, including student records, files with faculty and personnel information, and other sensitive university records.

 No access copies of the VHS recordings in this collection are currently available.
 Researchers desiring access to these and willing to pay a digitization fee may do so upon consultation with The New School Archives.